KQM-git/TCL/docs/general-mechanics/miscellaneous-entries.md

 * Anemo units Elemental Skills and Bursts activate Anemograna on cast.
 This conversely applies to Cryo units with Mutated Anemograna.
 * Character Constellations are actually [3D](../evidence/general-mechanics/miscellaneous-entries.md#character-constellations-are-3d)!
 * Item pickup speed [slows down in higher ping environments](../evidence/general-mechanics/miscellaneous-entries.md#ping-and-item-pickup-speed).
+* Elemental Conversions are inconsistent in their visual properties when viewed in Elemental Sight.
+See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#inconsistent-conversions-elemental-sight) for more information.

 ## Canceling